-The site is classified as 'More Vulnerable' and is within Flood Zone 1, but at risk from surface water flooding.
+The site is within Flood Zone 1 but at risk from surface water flooding.
 The Sequential Test must be passed, the criteria for which is highlighted within the Level 1 Assessment.
 The Exception Test is not required under the NPPF.
 However, it must be shown that the development will be safe for its lifetime and the risk can be managed through a sequential approach to design.